django/deps/draft/0020-annual-release-cycle.rst

 Python Version Support
 ----------------------

-Each Django feature release supports three Python versions: the two Python versions with active upstream support at the start of the Django pre-release phase ("green"), plus the most recent Python version to have moved to security-only status ("plus last yellow").
+At its release, each Django feature release will support three Python
+versions: the two Python versions with active upstream support at the start of the Django pre-release phase ("green"), plus the most recent Python version to have moved to security-only status ("plus last yellow").

+In addition, the current mainstream support version of Django will adopt support for the new version of Python that is released in the October of its first year.

 This ensures that:

 * Django always supports the latest Python at the time of its release.
+* The current mainstream support version always picks up support for the latest Python version as it is released.
 * The end of Django's support window aligns closely with the end of upstream support for its oldest supported Python.